ADD SOME TEXT THROUGH CUSTOMIZER

 Dress

-• If you, like me, are a sucker for those little belly rolls, chipmunk cheeks, and tiny toes, it might be fun to get a few shots of baby in the nude if they cooperate, however, please note that sometimes as soon as we unwrap a baby – they can squirm and not be so happy.
+• If you, like me, are a sucker for those little belly rolls, chipmunk cheeks, and tiny toes, it might be fun to get a few shots of baby in the nude if they cooperate, however, please note that sometimes as soon as we unwrap or undress a baby – they can squirm and not be so happy.
 So really I usually save those type of photos for the end to see if we can even make them happen.

 • Gravitate towards gentle colors: pastels, light colors, or neutrals.
 Bright colors often look garish and intense on the delicate complexion of newborns.